cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   e.g. by use of a key-derivation function, the clear-text password SHOULD BE encoded according to {{?RFC8265}}.

-- The application needs to settle whether CPace is used in the initiator-responder or the symmetric setting, as in the symmetric setting transcripts ordered string concatenation must be used for generating protocol transcripts and when integrating the identity strings A and B into the channel identifier CI.
+- The application needs to settle whether CPace is used in the initiator-responder or the symmetric setting, as in the symmetric setting transcripts ordered string concatenation must be used for generating protocol transcripts.
   In this document we will provide test vectors for both, initiator-responder and symmetric settings.

 # CPace cipher suites {#CipherSuites}